 Definitions

-- n.
-One whose opinions and conduct are characterized by particularism, in any of its senses; specifically, one who seeks to promote the interests of individual members of a political confederation as against those of the whole; in recent German history, one who desired to preserve the individuality in laws, etc., of the states annexed to Prussia in 1866, or of those states under Prussian influence.
+- noun One whose opinions and conduct are characterized by particularism, in any of its senses; specifically, one who seeks to promote the interests of individual members of a political confederation as against those of the whole; in recent German history, one who desired to preserve the individuality in laws, etc., of the states annexed to Prussia in 1866, or of those states under Prussian influence.

 - Pertaining to or characterized by particularism.

-- n.
-One who holds to particularism.
+- noun One who holds to particularism.

-- adj. theology Adhering to particularism.
+particularism . - adjective theology Adhering to

 Etymologies